 Soil and Water Conservation Districts (SWCDs) were created in 1937 by the Georgia General Assembly to protect the state's soil and water resources following the Dust Bowl of the 1930's.
 Districts provide a way for citizens to set local resource priorities for state and federal assistance programs.

 Today, Georgia has 40 SWCDs encompassing all 159 counties.
-Throughout the state, 370 volunteer district supervisors meet and work to conserve, improve and protect Georgia's natural resources.
+Throughout the state, 370 district supervisors meet and work to conserve, improve and protect Georgia's natural resources.
 Each county is represented by at least two district supervisors, one appointed and one elected.
 District supervisors are unpaid state officials who work hand-in-hand with the Georgia Soil & Water Conservation Commission and the USDA-Natural Resources Conservation Service.

 Districts hold regular monthly meetings to plan their work and determine local needs for soil and water conservation and resource development.
 SWCDs work on a local level to promote statewide conservation goals.